 Go Dairy Free now receives over 3 million unique visitors and over 7 million pageviews per year!
 I do my best to keep the site updated with new recipes, product reviews, news, and FAQ’s each week to help with this growing need for non-dairy information.

 In addition to running Go Dairy Free fulltime, I produced the book Go Dairy Free: The Guide and Cookbook for Milk Allergies, Lactose Intolerance, and Casein-Free Living and have been in awe at it’s success (thank you to all of you who have purchased it and for the many kind emails from readers!).

-Beyond Go Dairy Free, I’m a Columnist and Associate Editor for the international print magazine, Allergic Living.
-I also serve as a product ambassador and recipe creator for the organic and natural food industry, including companies such as So Delicious, Bob’s Red Mill, Silk, Simply Organic, and Enjoy Life Foods.
+Beyond Go Dairy Free, I’m a Columnist and Food Editor for the international print magazine, Allergic Living.
+I also serve as a product ambassador and recipe creator for the organic and natural food industry.
+Just some of the brands that I work with include So Delicious, Bob’s Red Mill, Silk, Ripple Foods, and Enjoy Life Foods.
 If you would like to connect with me, feel free to Contact Us or email us directly via info (at) godairyfree (dot) org.

 With so much on my plate, I certainly don’t work alone!
 My amazing husband, Anthony (pictured at right – on break obviously!), started out as the tech and logistics guy, supporting the website and book management, but he has taken on an editorial role, identifying new dairy-free products to cover, managing much of the social media, and writing some of the more “manly” posts.

 Sarah Hatfield of No Whey Mama also came on board as Associate Editor, helping out with book editing and family-oriented content.
 Due to the massive size that Go Dairy Free has become, the site now has several other wonderful contributors, too.
 You will see these bloggers and writers mentioned throughout the site.
 Be sure to pay them a visit on their own website for more incredible articles and recipes.